FTCTeam772/Competition/README.md

 ```

 ### NXT Music File ###
-NXT Music Files are in a relatively simple format with both a tone and lyric engine.
+NXT music files are in a relatively simple format with both a tone and lyric engine.
 They use the .nms extension on the NXT and can be played by the Player program.
 The basic structure of a .nms file is as the following:
 ```
 Test Song
 #That is the name of the song